chudkowsky/howcryptoworksbook/Chapter_05_Custody.md

 ### Key Generation and Hardware Security

 Everything starts at key generation—the foundational moment that determines whether a custody system can provide genuine security or merely security theater.
-In institutional settings, best practice demands **Hardware Security Modules (HSMs)** or attested secure enclaves, typically targeting **FIPS 140-3 Level 3** certification or equivalent security standards.
+In institutional settings, best practice demands **Hardware Security Modules (HSMs)** or attested secure enclaves, typically targeting **FIPS 140-2/-3 Level 3 or higher** certification or equivalent security standards.

 These hardware requirements aren't arbitrary bureaucracy—they provide the cryptographic foundation that makes all subsequent security measures meaningful.
 HSMs generate truly random entropy, protect keys from extraction even by privileged users, and provide measured boot capabilities that prove the system hasn't been tampered with.